(please click on name below for contact information, and to read staff bios)Sirine Shebaya, Executive Director

 Phone: 617-227-9727 x5 · Email: Pamela Goldstein

-Pamela Goldstein has worked in non-profit resource development, communications, and capacity-building for over 25 years.
-Prior to joining the National Immigration Project in 2010, she held senior development positions at Oxfam America, the Cambridge Women’s Center, and at CASA, the Central America Solidarity Association.
-Pamela brings a passion for social justice struggles and the role of philanthropic partnership to her work, and holds a Masters in Public Administration, as well as a certificate in Executive Education, from Harvard's Kennedy School of Government.
+Pamela Goldstein is a movement fundraiser, communicator, educator, and activist who has worked in non-profit resource development, communications, and capacity-building for over 30 years.
+Prior to joining NIPNLG in 2010, she held senior development positions at Oxfam America, the Cambridge Women’s Center, and at the Central America Solidarity Association (CASA).
+Pamela brings a passion for social justice struggles and the role of philanthropic partnership to her work.
+She is a graduate of Tufts University and Harvard’s Kennedy School of Government.

 Phone: 617-227-9727 x7 · Email: Ana Manigat